-You don’t know how to do something, and ‘you don’t know you don’t know’ how to do it (unconscious incompetence).
+You don’t know how to do something, and “you don’t know that you don’t know” how to do it (unconscious incompetence).

-Next, you want to learn about ‘that’ something, start to do it, and realize you suck at it (conscious incompetence).
+Next, you want to learn about “that” something, you begin to do it, and realize you suck at it (conscious incompetence).

-Finally, you do ‘that’ something so often that you can do with your eyes closed (unless it’s driving a vehicle!).
-Congratulations, you are at a state of unconscious competence!
+Finally, you do “that” something so often that you can do with your eyes closed (unless it’s driving a vehicle!).
+Congratulations, you are in a state of unconscious competence!

-Think of some examples in your own life: learning to ride a bike, play an instrument, read, write, cook, etc. . . . the list is endless.
-You are a ‘learning machine’ and have been going through each of these steps – probably without realizing it.
+Think of some examples in your own life: learning to ride a bike, play an instrument, reading, writing, cooking, etc. . . . the list is endless.
+You are a “learning machine” and have been going through each of these steps – probably without realizing it.